[Background] [Selections] [Requirements] [Wages] [Fringe Benefits] [Training]

 2. Applicants meeting all qualifications and requirements of the Apprenticeship Standards, will be put on a list at the Local Hall, each area will have a separate list, by date of application received, and sent to the Contractors for selection by a "Letter of Intent to Hire."
 If the contractor has no preference the applicant with the oldest date will be selected.
 All qualified applicants will remain on the list for period of years.

-3. When the Applicant is accepted by a contractor he/she must return to the Local Union Hall of District Council 58, with the “Letter of Intent to Hire” stating the starting date of employment.
+3. When the Applicant is accepted by a contractor he/she must return to the appropriate Apprenticeship location or Local Union Hall of District Council 58, with the "Letter of Intent to Hire" stating the starting date of employment.

 4. The eligible applicant will be provided orientation before indenturing by the Joint Apprenticeship Committee upon receipt of the "Letter of Intent to Hire.”

-6. The apprentice must make application for membership into the Union and start Making payment on their initiation fee, as required by the District Council 58 Working Agreement, after seven days of employment or admittance to the apprentice program.
+5. The apprentice must make application for membership into the Union and start Making payment on their initiation fee, as required by the District Council 58 Working Agreement, after seven days of employment or admittance into the apprentice program.
 The total fee must be paid at time of entrance.

-7. The Joint Apprenticeship Committee or their representative will assist laid-off Apprentices in seeking employment.
+6. The Business Representatives will assist all laid-off Apprentices in seeking employment.

-9. Graduates of the Job Corp may be selected into the program without meeting the Requirements, at the next available opening.
+8. Graduates of the Job Corp may be selected into the program without meeting the requirements at the next available opening.

 Painter Apprentice Entrance Requirements